 Leave it to a company in the movie business to understand that while something might look dead, it isn’t.

-At indieWire, an online news source for the independent film industry, email is not only alive and well as a marketing tool but it has
+At indieWire, an online news source for the independent film industry, email is not only alive and well as a marketing tool but it has scored a lead role in its marketing strategy because of the clear ROI it delivers through its email marketing programs.

 “No one has really figured out how to pinpoint what ROI is for Facebook and Twitter,’’ said Jeff Douglas, senior product manager at indieWire.
 “With email, we have a clear return on our investment.”